 I was fortunate enough to be on Global TV last week sharing some if my favourite tips for betters photos for parents!
 I am going to be starting a parent resource section in my website – so be sure to stay tuned for that!

-I hope you join me Monday morning as I go over a few of my favourite consumer places to print from and share my thoughts not only on what sizes and who often you should print, but why prints matter!
+I hope you join me Monday morning as I go over a few of my favourite consumer places to print from and share my thoughts not only on what sizes and how often you should print, but why prints matter!

 What are some of your favourite photos tips?